genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 To **modify** records, create a .csv file of the records that need to be modified, including the key value and the modified values for each record.
 Then use SendIt with the `-m` flag to specify the key that identifies the record or records to be modified. **You cannot modify the key that you supply here - although you can modify other key fields (with care).** For example, you can't change an ID in the file and then modify on_BY_ID key.

+The following example:

-The following example looks for a file called **FUND.csv** by default.
-It looks through the table FUND, compares each record in the table with the record that has the same ID in the csv file.
-It applies any changes in the csv record to the record in the table.
+- looks for a file called **FUND.csv** by default.
+- compares each record in the FUND table with the record that has the same ID in the csv file
+- applies any changes in the csv record to the record in the table

 ```bash
 SendIt -t FUND -m FUND_BY_ID